Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+###Version 1.9.2

+* Added "ui-keyboard-input-current" to the input that has a keyboard open - useful for highlighting the input when `usePreview` is `false`.
+* Added `enterNavigation` option:
+ * When true, pressing enter (shift-enter in textarea) on either the real or virtual keyboard will shift focus to the next input with a keyboard attached.
+I am considering changing this to the next input ( with or without a keyboard attached ).
+ * When false, pressing enter do nothing in an input and shift to the next line in a textarea.
+* Fixed the mouse repeat code to not repeat action keys.
+Fix for <a href="https://github.com/Mottie/Keyboard/issues/32">issue #32</a>.
+* FIxed space bar title from the mousewheel message to the space bar message.

 ###Version 1.9.1

 * Keyboard not closing properly... blond moment alert!